Pixielity/ts-validation/README.md

 - Create new types by picking, omitting, or making properties optional
 - Create intersection types from multiple classes
 - Inherit validation metadata from class-validator
-- Inherit transformation metadata from class-transformer
 - Inherit property initializers from source classes
-- Zero dependencies (class-validator and class-transformer are optional)
+- Zero dependencies (class-validator are optional)

 ## Usage